-Lord's Prayer Traditional Version
+Lord's Prayer Modern Version

-Our Father, which art in heaven, hallowed be thy name; thy kingdom come; thy will be done, in earth as it is in heaven.
-Give us this day our daily bread.
-And forgive us our trespasses, as we forgive them that trespass against us.
-And lead us not into temptation; but deliver us from evil.
-For thine is the kingdom, the power and the glory, for ever and ever.
+Our Father in heaven, hallowed be your name, your kingdom come, your will be done, on earth as in heaven.
+Give us today our daily bread.
+Forgive us our sins as we forgive those who sin against us.
+Lead us not into temptation but deliver us from evil.
+For the kingdom, the power, and the glory are yours now and for ever.
 Amen.